Ariel Zilber: Biography

 Ariel Zilber was born in Tel Aviv.
 His mother, Bracha Zefira, was a popular singer of Yemenite Jewish origin and his father, Ben Ami Zilber, played the violin in the Israeli Philharmonic Orchestra.
 As both were busy with their international careers, they placed their son in a boarding school on kibbutz Gan Shmuel, where he lived from age four to fifteen.
 After losing part of a foot while playing with explosives in his room, he was expelled from the school and returned to his parents in Tel Aviv, where he began studying the trumpet.
 He spent several years in England and France building up a career, but eventually returned to Tel Aviv.

 Later in life, Zilber became a religious Jew and a follower of the Lubavitcher rebbe.
 He was a resident of Alei Sinai, but now lives with his wife on moshav Gitit.
-In 2007, he participed in a campaign for the release of Yigal Amir, who assassinated Prime Minister of Israel Yitzhak Rabin.
+Following this change, he became well known for his extremist opinions.
+For example, in 2007, he participated in a campaign for the release of Yigal Amir, who assassinated Prime Minister of Israel Yitzhak Rabin.